 - your muscles feeling weak and wasting away

 - muscle cramps, spasms or twitching – these are called fasciculations

 - slurred speech

-- excess saliva or difficulty swallowing saliva
+- producing too much saliva or having difficulty swallowing it

 - The muscles of your chest wall may be affected, which can make it difficult to breathe.